 Encourage people to stay active post COVID-19 and reconnect to their neighbourhoods and communities through physical activity campaigns and messaging.

-03.2 Make effective use of social media platforms to inform residents about the range of sport and physical activity opportunities and facilities available to them.
-03.3 Get behind social marketing campaigns of government and peak bodies that provide the biggest impact, visibility and reach to the wider Casey community.
+Make effective use of social media platforms to inform residents about the range of sport and physical activity opportunities and facilities available to them.

+Get behind social marketing campaigns of government and peak bodies that provide the biggest impact, visibility and reach to people of all ages.

 Embed messages about the social, health and wellbeing benefits of physical activity into a broad range of council activities and events.

-03.5 Encourage Casey's sporting partners to co-promote Council's physical activity campaigns and messaging.
-03.6 Seek out and use residents who represent Casey's diverse community as local ambassadors to champion the role physical activity plays in health and wellness.
+Encourage Casey's sporting partners to co-promote Council's physical activity campaigns and messaging.

+Seek out and partner with culturally diverse community leaders who can champion sport and physical activity and inform groups about clubs, programs and facilities in Casey.
 Increase participation in organised, structured club sport

 Volunteer-based clubs and organisations are pivotal in providing local sport and physical activity opportunities.
 There are more than 200 sports clubs in the City of Casey and this number is expected to increase significantly in line with population growth.
 These clubs share many of the same challenges.
 They find it increasingly difficult to recruit and retain volunteers, keep up with legislation and regulatory changes, adjust to changing generational preferences, grow their membership and remain financially sustainable.
 Council will partner with sport peak bodies to support their efforts to provide inclusive, welcoming and accessible environments for Casey's diverse and multicultural communities.
-What we intend to do 04.1 Provide clear direction to sports clubs on Council's requirements for re-opening sports and recreation facilities post COVID-19 restrictions to ensure a timely and safe return for all facility users.
-(04.2) Develop post COVID-19 return to sport strategies with local clubs and State Sport Associations whilst assessing the financial and participation impacts COVID-19 has had on Casey's sports clubs.
-04.4 Use major sporting partnerships and events to grow participation in local sports clubs.
+What we intend to do 04.4 Use major sporting partnerships and events to grow participation in local sports clubs.
+04.8 Motivate individuals and connect communities by sponsoring a range of sporting events that bring high performance teams to Casey.
+(04.1) Encourage and assist sporting organisations to bring modified versions of their sport to Casey for residents of all abilities and stages of life.
 04.5 Partner with schools and other organisations to provide joint use facilities to help meet growing club demand for facilities.
+(04.9 Create opportunities for sports clubs to be involved in major sporting events to increase local membership and participation.
+(04.2) Develop initiatives with local clubs and State Sporting Associations that assist in retaining and recruiting members and help overcome the financial and other impacts of COVID-19.
+(04.6 Facilitate relationships between State Sporting Associations and other peak bodies, schools and clubs to increase the diversity of sport available.
+(04.10)
-04.6 Facilitate relationships between State Sporting Associations (SSA), other peak bodies and Casey clubs to strengthen local sport delivery and increase participation.
-04.8 Motivate individuals and connect communities by sponsoring a range of sporting events that bring high performance teams to Casey.
-04.9 Create opportunities for sports clubs to be involved in major sporting events to increase local membership and participation.
-04.10 Assist sports peak bodies' to promote their sport in Casey and introduce residents of all abilities and stages of life to new and varied sporting opportunities.

-(04.3) Support new clubs to develop effective committees of management, recruit volunteers and create safe, welcoming and gender friendly cultures that appeal to a diverse population.
+Assist sports peak bodies to promote their sport in Casey and introduce residents of all abilities and stages of life to new and varied sporting opportunities.
+(04.3) Work with State Sport Associations to help clubs create safe, welcoming and gender friendly cultures that appeal to a diverse population.
 (04.7 Collaborate with other councils across the region to identify ways in which clubs can be supported to adapt to the changing nature of volunteering.
-Measure what we do and apply the learnings to increase physical activity
+Collaborate with our community and measure our impact